Images are an essential part of recipe posts and can have far-ranging impacts on user experience, site-speed, SEO and accessibility.

 Thumbnail sizes are registered by themes and plugins, depending on their intended use.

-Every time you upload an image to your server, WordPress automatically creates a new image size for each thumbnail your theme has registered.
+Every time you upload an image to your server, WordPress automatically creates a new image size for each thumbnail your themes+plugins have registered.

 You can view the currently registered image sizes by going to Admin > Tools > Regenerate Thumbnails (requires the Regenerate Thumbnails plugin).

-We also recommend you update the default WordPress thumbnails to:
+We also recommend you update the default WordPress thumbnails in Admin > Settings > Media to:

 - Thumbnail: 180x180